Women’s Aid in Northern Ireland

 In the past, the branch used a buddy system where support workers rang into the office with details of the address they were visiting.
 However, this system was not ideal as there was always the risk of human error, e.g. the staff member who took the call becoming preoccupied with other areas of their work.
 They’d forget to ring the support worker back to enquire if they had ended their visit safely.
 Peoplesafe has resolved this issue through its efficient automated service.

-Peoplesafe’s lone worker safety service can be used via a mobile phone or lone worker device.
+Peoplesafe’s lone worker safety service can be used via a mobile phone or lone worker safety devices.
 What’s more, it was quick and easy to implement.
 Support workers can log in and out of daily tasks, leaving details of their location and the expected duration.
 If their activity overruns, Peoplesafe will automatically call the support worker to verify their safety.
 If they cannot be reached, a nominated respondent or our ARC will be notified of the overrun activity.

 At this stage, an agreed protocol will be followed to verify the user’s safety and location.
 Should a support worker feel that their safety has been compromised they can press a dedicated button on their mobile to summon emergency assistance.